OBIL2/cscs342-assignment2/README.md

 This page recreates a meme template using HTML and CSS, including:
 - A photo styled with CSS
 - A bold uppercase heading (meme title)
-- A smaller italic caption below it
+- A smaller caption below it

 ## Files